learn-co-students/sinatra-ar-crud-lab-nyc-web-040218/README.md

 ### Database

 First, you'll need to create the `posts` table.
-A blog post should have a name and content.
+A blog post should have a

+and content.

 Next, set up the corresponding `Post` model.
 Make sure the class inherits from `ActiveRecord::Base`.